-One major cause of hip bursitis is overuse.
+One major cause is overuse.
 By repeating the same movements over and over again, the hip bursae experience constant stress, causing inflammation and irritation.
 This is often the cause of bursitis in runners, cyclers, walkers, dancers, soccer players, and people that perform a lot of squatting or lunging movements on a regular basis.
-Women are also more likely to experience hip bursitis than men because they tend to rotate their hips more when walking.
+Women are also more likely to experience this pain than men because they tend to rotate their hips more when walking.

-A previous hip surgery or hip area can be the cause of hip bursitis.
-Some examples of hip surgeries that might result in hip bursitis are hip replacement or arthroplasty.
-If the bursa becomes irritated by the surgery, the patient may experience the pain symptoms of hip bursitis.
-Additionally, if a patient receives inadequate rehabilitation after hip or gluteal surgery, the bursa can become inflamed, resulting in bursitis.
+A previous hip surgery or hip area can also be a cause.
+Some examples of hip surgeries are hip replacement or arthroplasty.
+If the bursa becomes irritated by the surgery, the patient may experience the pain symptoms of inflammation.
+Additionally, if a patient receives inadequate rehabilitation after hip or gluteal surgery, the bursa can become inflamed.

 Any athlete that performs intense physical activity or exercise on a regular basis has the potential to develop hip bursitis.
-However, there are some factors that increase one’s likelihood of developing hip bursitis.
-They include:
+However, there are some factors that increase one’s likelihood and they include:

-- Age – the elderly are more prone to developing hip bursitis
+- Age – the elderly are more prone to developing the condition

-- Weight- People that are overweight, even those that are not runners or other types of athletes, are more apt to develop hip bursitis.
-This is because the extra body weight causes more stress and pressure to be placed on the hips, which eventually leads to the irritation and inflammation that are the hallmarks of bursitis.
+- Weight- People that are overweight, even those that are not runners or other types of athletes, are more apt to develop this condition.
+This is because the extra body weight causes more stress and pressure to be placed on the hips, which eventually leads to the irritation and inflammation that are the hallmarks.

 - Spine disease- including scoliosis or arthritis of the spine

 - Leg-length inequality- Your stride and gait are affected when you have legs of two different lengths.
-This can irritate the hip bursa, resulting in bursitis.
+This can irritate the hip bursa.

 - Rheumatoid Arthitis- This condition makes is more likely for bursa to become inflamed.